adwaith2000/INSI/README.md

 nlp=insi()
 inputfile=sampleinput.txt
 nlp.get_results(text)
-#{'How many cancer patients died?': 'a large number', 'How many deaths were caused by stomach cancer?': 'many'}

 #### Improved insights with csvs

 Using csv file(s) related to the text could help build more insights.The sample input csvs and schemas can be found in [sample](insi/sample) and [schema](insi/schema) respectively.
 Using a schema is optional.